We have changed how we identify trusted networks and computers.

 If you change browser on the same computer, we send an alert.
 For example, you switch from Chrome to Firefox.

 However, most browsers also have a mechanism where you can change identity.
 Each identity operates completely independently, similar to a different login on the same computer.
-Both of those count as different browsers, so produce alerts.
+Both of those count as different browsers, so produce alerts if you are also on a different network.
 However, each identity remembers logins from session to session so you would not receive further alerts.

-Guest or incognito browser sessions behave as if they had an entirely new identity each time they start.
-So you would get an alert each time you re-open such a session and log in to Cameo.
+However, Guest or incognito browser sessions behave as if they had an entirely new identity each time they start.

 when does an IP address differ?

-The IP address that Cameo sees for you is sometimes shared by a whole network, depending on the provider.
-This is particularly the case for older-style IPv4 addresses, which are in short supply.
+The IP address that Cameo sees for you is usually shared by a whole network, depending on the provider.
+This is particularly the case for older-style IPv4 addresses.

-Therefore, if you use a different computer in the same office or home network you may or may not get an alert.
+Therefore, if you use a different computer in the same office or home network you will rarely get an alert.
 This depends on whether the IP address Cameo sees for you is also unfamiliar.

 browser/login combinations expire